What’s On Tonight: Chaos Reigns With ’9-1-1’ and ’Ordinary Joe’

 The Late Show With Stephen Colbert — Sturgill Simpson, Jon Stewart

-The Tonight Show With Jimmy Fallon — Snoop Godd, Chris Colfer, Mickey Guyton
+The Tonight Show With Jimmy Fallon — Snoop Dogg, Chris Colfer, Mickey Guyton

 Late Night With Seth Meyers — Billy Bob Thornton, Miriam Margolyes, Nick Baglio